Nunie123/data_engineering_on_gcp_book/ch_9_secrets.md

 ```

 ## Using Google Secret Manager in Airflow
 Below is an example of how you might typically use Google Secret Manager to access secrets within your DAG for getting data from a web API.
-The web API in this example doesn't exist, but the below code shows you a common type of DAG that would require accessing a secret.
+The web API in this example doesn't exist (so it won't work if you run it unmodified in your own Airflow instance), but the below code shows you a common type of DAG that would require accessing a secret.

 ``` Python
 import requests